rust-lang/book/second-edition/nostarch/chapter16.md

 ## Using Threads to Run Code Simultaneously

-In most operating systems today, an executed program's code is run in a *process*, and the operating system manages multiple process at once.
+In most operating systems today, an executed program’s code is run in a *process*, and the operating system manages multiple process at once.
 Within your program, you can also have independent parts that run simultaneously.
 The feature that runs these independent parts is called *threads*.